Basics of our Christian Faith

 That the Lord Jesus Christ is the Head of our Fellowship and a relationship with Him is our primary objective.
 That a personal relationship to Jesus is the only connection to God and path of salvation.
 We trust that through prayer and devotion that the Holy Spirit will guide and lead us.

 We fully embrace the Nicene Creed, Apostles' Creed, and the Athanasius's Creed.

 We fully embrace from the Lutheran Confessions that: Christ Alone, Grace Alone, Faith Alone, and Scripture Alone is sufficient for the salvation of man.

-We are an Evangelical Congregation leaning community with an interdenominational ecumenical openness.
+We are a non-denominational Evangelical Congregation leaning community with an interdenominational ecumenical openness.

 “You are a chosen race, a royal priesthood, a holy nation, God’s own people” (1 Pet 2:9).

 One enters into the People of God by faith and Baptism.

 The Christian people are the Body of Christ.
 Through the Holy Spirit and his action in the sacraments, above all the Eucharist, Christ, who once was dead and is now risen, establishes the community of believers as his own Body.
 In the unity of this Body, there is a diversity of members and functions.

 The Christian people are the Body of which Christ is the head: we live from him, in him, and for him; he lives with us and in us.